Camembert Cheese vs Stilton Cheese

 Milk Type and Treatment

 Camembert Cheese is made with cow milk.
-Stilton Cheese is made with cow milk.
+Stilton Cheese is made with cow milk that is typically pasteurized.

 Rind and Rennet Type